WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 }
 ~~~

-The ComCast server will then validate the token and URI are correct as
+The ComCast server will then find out the advertised capability of the
-well as find out the advertised capability of the Webex trunk by doing a
+Webex trunk by doing a
 GET to https\://ripp.webex/trunks/acme123/capAdv and using the
 secret1234 as an authorization token.
 Webex supports the default values
 but also support G.729 as an additional codec.
 It returns a JSON body of: